Faculty Manual

 Office Space and Mailbox

-Full-time faculty members, who teach on campus, will be assigned office space by their departments/school.
-The department/school also will provide part-time faculty members with a desk in one of the department/school offices.
-(You may be sharing office space with someone else, but the department/school will try to schedule your use so that you may work or meet with students relatively undisturbed.)
-The department/school will also provide all faculty members with mailboxes in the department/school offices.
+Full-time faculty members who teach on campus will be assigned office space by their department/college.
+The department/college also will provide part-time faculty members with a desk in one of the department/school offices.
+(You may be sharing office space with someone else, but the department/college will try to schedule your use so that you may work or meet with students relatively undisturbed.)
+The department/college will also provide all faculty members with mailboxes in the department/college offices.
 Please check your mailbox frequently for important notices, class rosters, etc.

 Parking